 Your Card’s Balance

-Your credit score is very important, but it’s not as important as being debt free or having a good handle on your finances (which is more important to you?
-Click here).
-If having too many active credit cards is negatively affecting your life or debt levels then we think it’s always in your best interest to put those things above your credit score.
-But we also think you need to look at the bigger picture, especially if you see a mortgage or loan in your future.
+Your credit scores are very important, but it’s not as important as being debt-free or having a good handle on your finances.
+If having too many active credit cards is negatively affecting your life or debt levels then it may be in your best interest to put those things above your credit scores.